-552.211-76 Charges for Packaging and Packing.
+552.211-76 Charges for Packaging, Packing, and Marking.

-As prescribed in 511.204(c)(4), insert a clause substantially as follows:
+As prescribed in 511.204(b)(3), insert a clause substantially as follows:

-CHARGES FOR PACKAGING AND PACKING (FEB 1996)
+CHARGES FOR PACKAGING, PACKING, AND MARKING (JAN 2010)

-If supplies shipped to a GSA wholesale distribution center are not packaged and packed in accordance with contract requirements, the Government has the right, without prior notice to the Contractor, to perform the required repackaging/repacking, by contract or otherwise, and charge the Contractor therefor at the rate of \$ per man-hour or fraction thereof.
+If supplies shipped to a GSA wholesale distribution center are not packaged, packed and marked in accordance with contract requirements, the Government has the right, without prior notice to the Contractor, to perform the required repackaging/repacking/remarking, by contract or otherwise, and charge the Contractor therefore at the rate of \$ per man-hour or fraction thereof.
 The Contractor will also be charged for material costs, if incurred.
 This right is not exclusive, and is in addition to other rights or remedies provided for in this contract.

-The rate to be inserted in the above clause shall be determined by the Commissioner, Federal Supply Service, or a designee.
+The rate to be inserted in the above clause shall be determined by the Commissioner, Federal Acquisition Service, or a designee.